Elizabeth Kata: Biography

 She was born of Scottish parents in Sydney in 1912.
 After marrying the Japanese pianist Shinshiro Katayama in 1937, she lived for 10 years in Japan.
 During the last years of World War II, she was interned at the mountain resort village of Karuizawa, Nagano.
 She returned to Australia in 1947 with her baby son David, battling the Australian government for permission.

 As well as writing novels, she wrote for television and several Hollywood scripts.
 Her first novel, Be Ready with Bells and Drums (written in 1959, first published in 1961), was produced as the film A Patch of Blue (1965).
 Guy Green, who directed, adapted Kata's book and his screenplay was nominated for a Writers Guild of America award.
 After the success of the film, the novel was re-released as A Patch of Blue.
 The book was for many years included in the "school book list" both in the U.S. and Australia.
 The book Mrs Katayama and Her Splash of Blue (2010, Independence Jones), covers how Elizabeth Kata's first book became the film A Patch of Blue.

-Elizabeth Katayama died in Sydney in 1998.
+Elizabeth Katayama died at her home in Sydney on September 4, 1998.